anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.rst

 production environment to store vetted open-source content, which can include images, but also installer and utilities.
 These software packages must be signed and the signature verified prior to packages or images installation.
 Access to the repository must be granted by a dedicated authorization.
 The code must be inspected and vulnerabilities identified as described previously.
-After validating the software is risk free, it can be moved to the appropriate production repository.
+After validating the software, it can be moved to the appropriate production repository.

 SBOM